AEM desktop app v1.x release notes

 - Failed downloads displayed with an error message and transfer information, if available.

 - Footer shows total number of files downloaded and average transfer rate.

-- If a user chooses to open or edit multiple files from the AEM Assets Web UI, they will be grouped together, showing up as e.g. "myasset.jpeg and 4 more file(s)"
+- If a user chooses to open or edit multiple files from the Experience Manager Assets Web UI, they will be grouped together.
+For example, myasset.jpeg and 4 more files.

-- When downloading InDesign Documents including linked assets that are stored in AEM Assets, the desktop app will download all of the linked Assets first, before opening the InDesign Document and indicate the download of linked assets as e.g. (5 of 24)
+- When downloading InDesign Documents including linked assets that are stored in AEM Assets, the desktop app will download all of the linked Assets first, before opening the Adobe InDesign document and indicate the download of linked assets.
+For example, 5 of 24.

-Bulk Uploads: Uploading large folder hierarchies via Create > Upload Folder in AEM web UI or copying and selecting "Paste Assets" in Finder/Explorer in the desktop app context menu will trigger usage of this dialog:
+Uploading large folder hierarchies via Create > Upload Folder in AEM web UI or copying and selecting "Paste Assets" in Finder or Explorer in the desktop app context menu will trigger usage of this dialog.

 - If an individual file fails to transfer, it will show up on the tab as an error.
 Otherwise, individual files will not show on the tab * only a single entry for the entire upload.

 The application icon will indicate the state of background operations to provide better visual cue to the users.
 For example, when the application is not connected to AEM the icon will be grayed out, when there is an active upload it will show a "sync" overlay, etc.

 Pre-fetching of Linked Assets